hp77-creator/rockstar/README.md

 - macOS 12.0 or later
 - [Download the latest release](https://github.com/yourusername/clipboard-manager/releases)

-### Setup
+### Quick Setup
-1. Download and extract the latest release
+1. Download and mount the DMG file
-2. Move ClipboardManager.app to your Applications folder
+2. Drag ClipboardManager.app to your Applications folder
 3. Launch the app - it will appear in your menu bar
 4. Grant necessary permissions when prompted

+For detailed installation instructions and developer guide for creating releases, see [INSTALL.md](INSTALL.md).

 ## Development